abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

 2. Create an Second Issue
     * Click **New issue**
     * Give a title **Review-Pipeline**
+    * Click the **Tanuki icon** next to preview in the description area.
+Click **Generate issue description** in the resulting dropdown.
+Provide a short description around reviewing and testing the new Auto DevOps pipeline we have created.
     * Click **Assign to me** to assign the issue to yourself.
 Even if your name doesn't appear in the dropdown you can still write in your GitLab ID
     * Assign the label **Workflow::Review**
     * Give a weight (i.e. **1**)